nikolaygtitov/CSC540/Project/README.md

 * DBMS must contain all necessary/required tables for proper and correct software behavior
   * To create required tables in the DBMS, run the following:
-* Tables may contain some data or be empty
+* Tables may contain some arbitrary data or be empty
+#### Prerequisites for Project Demo:
+* All of the above Prerequisites except:
+  * Tables must contain the Demo Data given by a teaching staff prior the Project Demo.
+To load the project Demo Data see above section: Run the Software
 ### Constraints and Assumptions:
 The following is list of reasonable assumptions our team had to make due to the absence of real customer and lack of all/additional requirements and